Buran reusable orbiter

 Also in 1976, the Ministry of Aviation Industry, MAP, transferred a group of veterans of the Spiral project from the Mikoyan design bureau and OKB Raduga into the newly formed NPO Molniya.
-The new organization also absorbed the KB Burevestnik and KB Molnia design bureaus, as well as the Myasishev Experimental Mashine Building Plant.
-NPO Molnia would be responsible for the development of the aerodynamic body of the orbiter.
+The new organization also absorbed the KB Burevestnik and KB Molniya design bureaus, as well as the Myasishev Experimental Mashine Building Plant.
+NPO Molniya would be responsible for the development of the aerodynamic body of the orbiter.
 (106)

 From the beginning, uncertainty surrounded the issue of possible roles for the Buran orbiter.
 Potential tasks concentrated around hypothetic military roles and support for the manned space station program.
 One goal was the delivery and assembly of the Mir-2 space station.

 After a single flight in 1988, the program quickly ran out of funds, as the Soviet Ministry of Defense fully realized the lack of purpose for the system, compared to its tremendous cost.
 The cost of launching around 20 tons of payload on the Energia-Buran system was estimated at 270 million rubles, comparing to 5.5 million rubles to deliver a similar mass on the Proton rocket.
 (744) With the collapse of the Soviet Union, the program was essentially shut down and, in 1993, the head of NPO Energia, Yuri Semenov publicly admitted that the project was dead.

 NPO Molniya, the developer of the Buran's body, tried to move forward with a small version of the reusable orbiter, launched by an Antonov-225 Mriya transport plane.
 However, the company has never found investors for the project.